holisticinfosec/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

 I>
 I> Our target runs the virus.
 I> The virus downloads and executes the payload.
-I> The payload runs the base64 encoded script inside it, which spawns a thread and runs immediately from the calling instance of PowerShell which executes a section of memory that we over-write with the shellcode.
+I> The payload runs the base64 encoded script inside it, which spawns a thread and runs immediately from the calling instance of PowerShell, which executes a section of memory that we over-write with the shellcode.
 This runs the reverse shell that the attacking machine is listening for.

-Meterpreter is an excellent platform for attacking with.
+Meterpreter is an excellent attacker platform.
 It provides us with many useful tools which make tasks like privilege escalation, establishing persistence, lateral movement, pivoting, and others, much easier.

 The shellcodes available in `psmsf` are the following `msfvenom` payloads, of which the second one we use in this play: